kalinchuk/artems_home_tech/home_assistant_chicken_coop_door_remote/README.md

 Adjust the tolerance and filter as needed to filter out noise.

+Once added and installed on the device, the device logs will print out any messages received from the 433MHz receiver.

 ### Add Device to Home Assistant

 Once the ESPHome device has been added and comes online, go to "Devices & Services" under "Settings" in Home Assistant and add this new device to Home Assistant.
 It needs to be added to Home Assistant directly because we defined a cover in the YAML configuration that needs to be available in Home Assistant.